The Four Elements

 characteristic for these dreams is that the water is not in the center of attention, more important is the passing world

 (In the evening I felt asleep depressed.
 I thought my life would take an unclear path, without sense and goal.
 I get pushed and have no power to direct my life.
-As I woke up I knew that the river is striving relentlessly towards its goal.
+As I woke up I knew that the river is striving towards its goal relentlessly.
 The image of the river was beautiful and made its way into my heart.
 The dream ended a month of constant crisis and I still feel energy streaming from the memory into myself.)

 as dynamic motion component: water as yin or primary energy (water of life) in its (reviving) flow through the body